James-Akerman/pewlett-hackard-employee-postgres-database/README.md

 # sql-challenge

 ## Importing Data
-Please import the data to the tables in the following order:
+Please populate the database tables in the following order:
 - departments
 - titles
 - employees